emscripten-core/emscripten/site/source/docs/api_reference/emscripten.h.rst

 Browser Execution Environment
 =============================

-Guide material for the following APIs can be found in :ref:`Emscripten-browser-environment`.
+Guide material for the following APIs can be found in :ref:`emscripten-runtime-environment`.

 Functions